verdantl/TradingSoftware/phase2/README.md

 and SOLID principles against clean architecture structure.
 We thought the former two design principles were more important than the latter in this case.

-2. Some of the abstract classes are small, but we decided to implement them to reduce the amount of code that was being repeated in many activities as well as provide a template for better extensibility.
+2. The abstract BundleActivity class handles the bundle of data that is being passed between activities as well as help take care of back button functionality for all the classes.
+It also has variables for the String keys in the bundle of data.
+Overall, we felt this was a great class to have because it reduced a lot of repeated code throughout the program.

 3. We had to put two instances of the String keys for the use cases in BundleActivity and in ConfigGateway.
-We had a BundleActivity class to keep the String keys in to reduce the hard coding and maintain consistency across all of the Activities.
-We also created this class to take care of the bundle variable and reduce the repeated bundle code.
+The other option would have been to make the String keys public and static.